socialplanning/opencore/nui/member/README.txt

     >>> request['password2'] = 'testy'
     >>> view.change_password()
     >>> view.portal_status_message
-    [u'Your password has been changed']
+    [u'Your password has been changed.']

     And finally, the last hoorah!
     >>> request['password'] = 'hoorah'
     >>> request['password2'] = 'hoorah'
     >>> view.change_password()
     >>> view.portal_status_message
-    [u'Your password has been changed']
+    [u'Your password has been changed.']

 Members can also change their email address with this view It's talented, isn't it?